Cleveland Clinic Lerner Research Institute Logo

 Then proceed the appropriate installation instructions for MS Windows or Unix based platforms.

 We have no way of testing these programs, or constructing specific installation instructions, for other systems.
 However, we hope that these guidelines below help you decide what should be done on your own system.
-We would very much appreciate any feedback regarding the process you use to install HAZARD.
+We appreciate any feedback regarding the process you use to install HAZARD.
 This will enable us to provide that information to others, so that their task will possibly be easier.
 We would also welcome contributions of packaged executable kits, compiled for different platforms.

 Our C code has been ported to other systems, and appears to compile and run with no problems.
 Nevertheless, even in the world of 'standard' C, there may be unexpected incompatibilities between our systems, particularly with regard to mathematical precision and library function parameters.
 If you encounter such problems, please let us know.
 We can attempt to work around them and make adjustments so that future versions will work on yours and similar systems without special effort.